Viper4/stock-trader-NEAT-public/README.md

 I am currently working on rewriting the code to use the tensorneat library so the training can run faster with GPU acceleration.

 ---

-VALIDATION STATS BELOW

-**AI trained for DXYZ stock over 15 generations**
- start: 1/1/2024
- end: 1/1/2025
- starting cash: $100000

-_More stats yet to come, it takes forever to train the AI on the CPU even with multiprocessing_